Pratyush-Bhattacharya/cse15l-lab-reports/LabReport3.md

 ![alt text](image.png)

 In this case the command was `head` which prints the first 10 lines of the file.
 So the command first finds the files matching the name `chapter-*`, which in this case is all the 9/11 reports.
 Then for each file that it finds, it executes the command head.
 This is useful to get a brief overview of all all the files in a directory or in a specified.
+Sources: (https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)

 ---